 While the Elephant Database of Captive Elephants gives Anne’s birth year as 1954, the database is full of incorrect dates and therefore an unreliable source.
-There are strands of circumstantial evidence that suggest she was born in 1959-61 (which would make her around 60 today).
-But due to poor recordkeeping, the unreliability of the Roberts’ recollections, and not knowing how old Anne was when she arrived as a baby at the circus, it is impossible to pinpoint an exact date.
+There is circumstantial evidence that suggests she was born in 1959-61, which would make her 5-7 years younger than what Longleat claim.
+But due to poor record keeping, the unreliability of the Roberts’ recollections, and not knowing how old Anne was when she arrived as a baby at the circus, it is difficult to pinpoint an exact date.

 The last inspection of Anne by zoo officials in 2019 does not reveal any serious conditions that would prevent her move.
 We are simply asking Longleat to allow her to be seen by an independent expert, to get a full picture of her health.
 The resistance from Longleat to such an inspection suggests they are worried that Anne will be found to be well enough to make the journey to the sanctuary.

 While Anne’s physical condition has improved over the past few years, her emotional and psychological needs are not met by Longleat, and never could be.

 One experiment in particular seemed gratuitously cruel: the recorded sounds of an elephant herd were played to her to see how she would react.
 At first she perked up and became excited and rushed outside trying to find its source, only to discover it wasn’t real.
 Longleat themselves remarked that they’d never seen her move so fast, and that it proved Anne was still very much interested in other elephants.
 Yet they contradict this in saying they don’t think Anne should be with other elephants, although this argument flies in the face of everything we know about the needs of female elephants.
 The experiment also proves that Anne can move quickly if she wants to, contrary to claims of mobility issues.